nanome-ai/nanome-lib/doc/source/shapes.rst

 Shapes API
 ###########

-Nanome provides the Ability to draw arbitrary shapes for highlighting, or visualizing interactions.
+Nanome provides the ability to draw shapes to your workspace.

 ***********
 Shape Types